 Recorded pre-contact archaeological sites within one mile of Project APE in New York range in date from the Early Archaic through the contact periods, and types of sites include traces of occupation, shell middens, camp sites, village sites, and burials.
 The vast majority of these sites are situated on dry ground overlooking the shoreline, tidal marsh, or streams.
 Many of the recorded pre-contact sites are on Staten Island and were reported during the early part of this century in an American Museum of Natural History Publication (Skinner 1909a).
 Given that the New York Project APE occurs in a broader shoreline or near-shore settings, as well as near streams and tidal marshes, any area spared from severe ground disturbances by historic and modern period developments has the potential to contain pre-contact archaeological resources.
-All of the pipeline route segments in Staten Island are assigned high sensitivity for pre-contact period archaeological resources based on the review of known site locations and sensitivity factors for site locations.
+Most of the pipeline route in Staten Island is assigned high sensitivity for pre-contact period archaeological resources based on the review of known site locations and sensitivity factors for site locations.

 The recorded post-contact archaeological sites within 1 mile of the Project APE on Staten Island consist of domestic farmstead or residential sites, commercial and industrial complexes, underwater vessels, and shoreline structures.
 Many of the homestead or residential sites date to the seventeenth and eighteenth century, with a few dating to the nineteenth century.
 The commercial and industrial complexes date to the late nineteenth and twentieth centuries.
-The shoreline and offshore resources (vessels, shoreline structures) mainly date to the twentiwth century.
+The shoreline and offshore resources (vessels, shoreline structures) mainly date to the twentieth century.
 Recorded sites in Manhattan are of a more urban character including a foundry site and historic landfill.
 The Manhattan sites mainly date to the nineteenth century.
-The review of historical maps indicates that the Staten Island portion of the Project primarily traverses existing roads that date back to at least the early nineteenth century.
-Segments 16 in the Old Place section is assigned moderate sensitivity for potentially significant archaeological deposits.
+The review of historical maps indicates that the Staten Island portion of the Project primarily traverses existing roads that date back to at least the early nineteenth century, or areas of tidal marsh.
+The portion of the route at Old Place on Staten Island is assigned moderate sensitivity for potentially significant archaeological deposits.
 The sensitive resource areas are related to documented early/mid-nineteenth-century and possibly eighteenth-century residential settlements (Old Place).
 This resource type has the potential to inform on important research themes related to historic Euro-American settlement patterns and land uses in the Staten Island section of New York City.

-The location, archaeological sensitivity, and recommendations for each pipeline route segment in the New York portion of the NJ-NY Project are summarized in Table 6-1.
-No further archaeological investigations are recommended for Segments 13 and 15 in Staten Island because there will be no impacts to potentially sensitive archaeological strata, and for Segment 74 in Manhattan because it is assigned a very low potential for the presence of significant archaeological deposits.
-Soil borings are recommended for the remaining segment areas in Staten Island in order to determine the presence and depth of ground disturbances, fill or marsh deposits, and of any sediments that having the potential to contain pre-contact, and in one location (Segment 16), post-contact period resources, below these deposits.
+The archaeological sensitivity and recommendations for the pipeline route in the New York portion of the NJ-NY Project are summarized in Table 6-1.
+No further archaeological investigations are recommended for those sections of the pipeline in Staten Island and Shooters Island where there will be no impacts to potentially sensitive archaeological strata.
+No further investigation are recommended for the portion of the route in Manhattan because it is assigned a very low potential for the presence of significant archaeological deposits.
+Soil borings are recommended for the remaining areas in Staten Island in order to determine the presence and depth of ground disturbances, fill or marsh deposits, and of any sediments that having the potential to contain pre-contact, and in one location (Old Place), post-contact period resources, below these deposits.